Vinodkumar545/Elegant/README.md

 There are others tool which can be used to automate both web applications and windows applications like QTP (Quick Test Professional) .
 As every one aware that QTP is Licensed Tool AND Selenium is Open source tool, download it configure it and enjoy.

-This is the main reason why most of the companies choose Selenium whenever they want to automate Web applications
+This is the main reason why most of the companies choose Selenium whenever they want to automate Web applications.

+Selenium Python bindings provides a simple API to write functional/acceptance tests using Selenium WebDriver.
+Through Selenium Python API you can access all functionalities of Selenium WebDriver in an intuitive way.

+Selenium Python bindings provide a convenient API to access Selenium WebDrivers like Firefox, Ie, Chrome, Remote etc.

 ## Components